-- SDCB Care Plan Expenditure Safeguards: - The SDCB member holds the primary responsibility for monitoring and ensuring his/her approved SDCB care plan is spent appropriately; however, the Care Coordinator and Support Broker must support the SDCB member in this activity.
-The FMA also assists in ensuring that funds are spent appropriately through payment of approved services and related goods according to the approved SDCB care plan and Employee/Vendor Agreements; - The member/EOR is responsible for reviewing his/her monthly spending report which is available to each member/EOR by the FMA on a monthly basis.
-The SDCB member/EOR may also obtain "real-time" information on service usage and spending by directly accessing FOCoSonline.
+- The SDCB memberMember holds the primary responsibility for monitoring and ensuring his/her approved SDCB care plan is spent appropriately; however, the Care Coordinator and Support Broker must support the SDCB memberMember in this activity.
+The FMA also assists in ensuring that funds are spent appropriately through payment of approved services and related goods according to the approved SDCB care plan and Employee/Vendor Agreements; - The memberMember/EOR is responsible for reviewing his/her monthly spending report which is available to each memberMember/EOR by the FMA on a monthly basis.
+The SDCB memberMember/EOR may also obtain "real_time" information on service usage and spending by directly accessing FOCoSonline.
 It is highly recommended that members/EORs obtain access to FOCoSonline so that they can effectively monitor their care plan/budget and track spending.
 Monthly training for FOCoSonline is offered for SDCB members, employees, and EORs.
-If interested in training, the SDCB member, employee, or EOR should contact the FMA Help Desk for assistance; - The Support Broker is required to review the member's SDCB care plan expenditures during each quarterly face-to-face contact with the member.
-The Care Coordinator and/or Support Broker will provide the member with expenditure information and discuss any concerns.
-If the member needs to revise his/her SDCB care plan, the Support Broker shall assist with drafting the revision and the Care Coordinator will submit it to the MCO/UR for consideration per established procedures.
+If interested in training, the SDCB memberMember, employee, or EOR should contact the FMA Help Desk for assistance; - The Support Broker is required to review the memberMember's SDCB care plan expenditures during each quarterly face_to_face contact with the memberMember.
+The Care Coordinator and/or Support Broker will provide the memberMember with expenditure information and discuss any concerns.
+If the memberMember needs to revise his/her SDCB care plan, the Support Broker shall assist with drafting the revision and the Care Coordinator will submit it to the MCO/UR for consideration per established procedures.
 The Care Coordinator may also initiate a new CNA as needed; and - The FMA is responsible for processing payments for approved SDCB services and related goods.
-When an invoice or timesheet is received by the FMA, they verify that the particular service or good is approved in the member's SDCB Care Plan/budget and payment is processed according to the approved SDCB Care Plan/budget and employee/vendor agreement.
+When an invoice or timesheet is received by the FMA, they verify that the particular service or good is approved in the memberMember's SDCB Care Plan/budget and payment is processed according to the approved SDCB Care Plan/budget and employee/vendor agreement.
 In regards to internet and phone services (landline or cell), the FMA will pay up to the approved monthly amount.
-This helps to ensure that this category of service is not overspent which could put the member at-risk of losing these services due to possible non-payment later in the SDCB Care Plan year.
-If the FMA is unable to make payment as requested due to lack of funds remaining in the Care Plan, the FMA will send an RTM letter to the member and make three attempts to contact the member by telephone to inform the EOR/member of the insufficient funds issue.
+This helps to ensure that this category of service is not overspent which could put the memberMember at-risk of losing these services due to possible nonpayment later in the SDCB Care Plan year.
+If the FMA is unable to make payment as requested due to lack of funds remaining in the Care Plan, the FMA will send an RTM letter to the memberMember and make three attempts to contact the member Member by telephone to inform the EOR/member Member of the insufficient funds issue.